Projection depth for functional data: Practical issues, computation and applications: Introduction: Regularized projection depth

 where $\med[U]$ and $\MAD[U]$ denote the median and median absolute deviation of a real-valued variable $U$.\footnote{We define the median of a real-valued random variable~$U$, denoted by~$\med[U]$, as the midpoint of all values~$m \in \R$ satisfying $\min\left\{ \pr(U \leq m), \pr(U \geq m) \right\} \geq \tfrac{1}{2}$.
-The median absolute deviation $\MAD[U]$ is then defined as $\med[\abs{U - \med[U]}]$.} \BNY{} notice that the maximal outlyingness (over all directions $v \in \SS$) can be infinite almost everywhere.
-This yields a degenerate projection depth in $\HH$, which is not statistically useful for functional data analysis.
-To address this degeneracy, \BNY{} develop the \textit{regularized projection depth} (\RPD{}) by incorporating a regularization that ensures well-defined and strictly positive values, as defined below.
+The median absolute deviation $\MAD[U]$ is then defined as $\med[\abs{U - \med[U]}]$.} As observed in \citet{Chakraborty_Chaudhuri2014} and \citet{Bocinec_etal2026}, the maximal outlyingness (over all directions $v \in \SS$) can be infinite for almost every $x \in \HH$ under standard models.
+This yields a degenerate projection depth in $\HH$, which is not statistically useful.
+To address this degeneracy, the \textit{regularized projection depth} (\RPD{}) was proposed by incorporating a regularization that ensures well-defined and strictly positive values, as defined below.